Urban History Lab: Lecture

 Students develop a critical, future-oriented understanding of the history of urbanism.
 The course exposes students to multiple perspectives on urban history, and invites them to critique the assumptions underlying these approaches.
 Students analyze change in urban environments over time and look at who shapes cities, how cities change, and why those in power want to shape and reshape cities.
 Students emerge with a critical and global understanding of urban history, and a perspective on cities and urbanism that is constantly evolving.
 Note: PGUD 5015 and 5020 must be taken together in order to qualify for credit.

-Open to: All university graduate degree students; others by permission of Urban Ecologies or Urban Practices program.
-Co-requisite(s): PGUD 5020.
+Open to: All university graduate degree students; others by permission of MS Design and Urban Ecologies or MA Theories of Urban Practice program.
+Co-requisite(s): PGUD 5020 Urban History Lab: Workshop.

 Open to Graduate students.